 - Install VMware Tools.

 - Install common Microsoft runtimes, features, and applications that you want in the golden image.

 - Optimize Windows with the VMware OS Optimization Tool.

 - Generalize Windows with the OS Optimization Tool.

 - Finalize Windows with the OS Optimization Tool.

 For step-by-step instructions, see Creating an Optimized Windows Image for a VMware Horizon Virtual Desktop.

-Creating an Optimized Master Image for Horizon Cloud
+Creating an Optimized Golden Image for Horizon Cloud

-The high-level steps to create an optimized master image for use on Horizon Cloud on Microsoft Azure are:
+The high-level steps to create an optimized golden image for use on Horizon Cloud on Microsoft Azure are:

 - Create a virtual machine manually or via Azure Marketplace for Horizon Cloud on Microsoft Azure and install an operating system, if appropriate.